From hybrid working to new security threats, here are six important considerations to address when evaluating your MSP business plan.

 - A key to success in monetizing new components of your MSP service is having a cost-effective network monitoring software.
 A system like Domotz allows you to easily monitor and manage critical components of a customer’s network: firewalls, managed switches, wireless access points, and the gateways that these endpoints are sitting on as well as their performances.

-4) Connect with your customers and deliver an excellent customer experience
+4) Deliver an excellent customer experience

-- Set expectations: be sure your service level agreement is complete.
+- Set Expectations: Be sure your service level agreement is complete.